 Time4MathFacts is most effective when played in short 15-20 minute increments–the perfect length for use as an afterschool or summer reinforcement tool.
 Whether your child just needs an entertaining way to support math fact practice or needs the full support of a math facts program that will recognize where he or she is struggling and focus in on those areas, Time4MathFacts is the resource you need.
 Because it works with students with different learning styles, all students will make progress using this multimedia and interactive style of math practice.

-The goal for every child in grades 2-5 is achieving math fact fluency–the ability to recall the basic facts in all four operations accurately, quickly, and effortlessly.
+The goal for every child is achieving math fact fluency–the ability to recall the basic facts in all four operations accurately, quickly, and effortlessly.